Savvy Homebody

 • When in it is cool enough to handle, make about 4-6 balls, depending on the size of the tortilla you would like.
 About 2 tablespoons for street-size tacos or ¼ cup for a larger flatbread, roti, or wrap.

 • Take the portioned dough and place it between two pieces of parchment paper and press down using a tortilla press or roll it out using a rolling pin.
+Press or roll to the thinness you prefer.

 • Cook them on a hot griddle on high heat, with a spritz of cooking spray or oil.
 A minute on each side, until golden brown.
 Serve warm, Enjoy.

-« 1-Ingredient Plantain Tortillas
+« 1 Ingredient Plantain Tortillas

-TikTok Chicken Cobbler Casserole (Viral Recipe) »
+TikTok Chicken Cobbler »

 Leave a Reply Cancel reply